srtucker22/glipchat/README.md

-# quasar
+# glipchat

-View the project at <a href="https://quasar-meteor.herokuapp.com/" target="_blank">https://quasar-meteor.herokuapp.com/</a>
+View the project at [https://quasar-meteor.herokuapp.com/](https://quasar-meteor.herokuapp.com/)

-quasar is a real-time video chatroom application.
-The frontend is powered by React, Flux and WebRTC and the backend is powered by Meteor.
+glipchat is a real-time video chatroom application. glipchat is powered by Meteor, with React + Redux + WebRTC on the frontend.

-quasar has been tested on the following:
+glipchat has been tested on the following:
 - Android 4.3+ cordova app
 - Chrome
 - Chrome for Android (Android 5+)